 90% Attendance Appeal Process

-If a student has lost credit due to excessive absences and the parent or guardian feels there is an extenuating circumstance, he or she may appeal to the Board of Trustees.
+If a student receives consequences due to excessive absences and the parent or guardian feels there is an extenuating circumstance, he or she may appeal to the Board of Trustees.

 In reviewing written documentation during the appeal hearing, the Board of Trustees will consider the following: (1) attendance for the preceding semester and/or year(s), (2) grade(s) earned in the class(es) where credit was lost and other grades, (3) made-up work completed, and student's attitude toward school, and (4) extenuating circumstances.
 The Board decision and acceptance or rejection of extenuating circumstances is final.